 Tended provides Wearables for Worker Safety

-Tended is a UK-based startup developing wearable solutions to enhance the safety of the workforce.
-The startup uses ultra-wideband technology in its wrist bands that deliver accurate employee location.
-Tended’s hub monitors the distance between devices and provides vibration alerts if the wearers get too close, ensuring social distancing.
-The wearable sensors detect trips, falls, or impacts, and monitor movement continuously, marking the employee as safe if motion is detected.
-The wearable also provides employees with a panic alarm to alert the management in case of an emergency.
-The startup offers a secure dashboard to monitor employee safety in real-time, identify workplace risks, and respond to emergencies.
-This also allows factories to sustain a constant connection with the workforce.
+Tended is a UK-based startup developing wearable solutions to enhance workforce safety.
+The startup uses ultra-wideband technology in its wristbands to deliver accurate employee location.
+Its hub monitors the distance between devices and provides vibration alerts if the wearers get too close, ensuring social distancing.
+The wearable’s sensors detect trips, falls, or impacts, and monitor movement continuously.

 10. Green Manufacturing